-In addition to written materials we'll also be producing videos and recording radio spots to keep people informed of their voting rights.
-We'll also be at community events distiuting materials and talking with communuty members how to ensure high voter turnout and why it's so important.
+In addition to written materials, we'll also be producing videos and recording radio spots to keep people informed of their voting rights.
+We'll be at community events distributing materials and talking with communuty members how to ensure high voter turnout and why it's so important.

 Interested in volunteering?

 Part of our Let Me Vote campaign will involve Get Out the Vote (GOTV) efforts that will involve community canvassing and phone banking.
 We'll be looking for volunteers to help lead these efforts and expand our reach.
 If you'd like to volunteer during the 2018 Let Me Vote Campaign, please contact ACLU of Idaho Community Engagement Manager Jeremy Woodson at email@example.com

 - A resident of Idaho and in the county for 30 days prior to Election Day

 - At least 18 years old before or on Election Day